mfs409/jetlag/src/getting_started/navigating.md

 icon bar.
 ```

+The interfaces are pretty much the same.
+In either case, on the left you'll see
-On the left, you'll see a few files and folders:
+a few files and folders:

 - `assets` - This is where you should put any images, sounds, or other files
   that support your game.
 - `dev-serve` - You can ignore this.
-It's where `node` puts stuff while you're
+It's where `node` puts temporary files
-  testing your code.
+  while you're testing your code.
+Running `npm run clean` will remove it.
 - `multiplayer-server` - This folder has code that you may need if you want to
   make a multiplayer game.
 - `node_modules` - You can ignore this.
 It's where `npm` puts the things it